Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Appendix

-In order to prove Thm.~\ref{dyn_thm_approximation} we need some preliminary results.
-Using the same argument used for attributed static graph, we need as a preliminary lemma, the extension of \cite[Lem.~1]{scarselli2008computational} to the domain of dynamic graphs.
+\begin{proof} To prove the theorem above, we need some preliminary results.
+Using the same argument used for SAUHGs in \ref{theorem_universal_approx_sauhg}, we need, as a preliminary lemma, the extension of \cite[Lem.~1]{scarselli2008computational} to the domain of dynamic graphs $\mathcal{D}$, analogously to the extension to the domain of SAUHGs in \ref{hypercubes_att}.